YiruDing/Case-Study-of-Google-Data-Analytics-Professional-Certificate/README.md

-#### As a rider in Chicago with Cyclistic, the bike-share program, you might want to ask this question:
+# Google Data Analytics Capstone Project — Cyclistic bike share analysis

-# Why would casual riders buy Cyclistic annual memberships?
+## Background

-To answer this question and complete the Google Data Analytics Professional Certificate Capstone Project, here are the steps I will adopt:
+Originally based on the case study [“‘Sophisticated, Clear, and Polished’: Divvy and Data Visualization”]( https://artscience.blog/home/divvy-dataviz-case-study) written by Kevin Hartman, the following analysis is to help a fictional company in Chicago, Cyclistic, featuring out how to convert casual riders(riders with single-ride or full-day pass) into annual members.

-## ask
+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, Moreno, The director of marketing, believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all new customers, Moreno believes there is a very good chance to convert casual riders into members.

-As the title suggested, it's about how to make the casual riders the annual members.
+##  Business task

-I would dig the incentive that the drivers purchase the membership by checking the distance of their riding and the most popular days.
+Analyze rider's usage patterns for marketing membership conversion programs.

-## prepare
+Tools: R, Google Sheets, BigQuery, and Tableau.

-Because there are more than five million trip records per year, I did the data sampling by downloading the [Cyclistic’s historical trip data]( https://divvy-tripdata.s3.amazonaws.com/index.html) from January to September 2023 that has been made available by Motivate International Inc.
+Dataset: Cyclistic’s historical trip data from October 2022 to September 2023(internal/first-party data provided as .csv spreadsheets)

-## process
+## Process

-## analyze
+###ask

-## share
+This is the question asked: How do annual members and casual riders use Cyclistic bikes differently?

-## act
+I would dig the incentive that drives the driver to purchase the membership by checking the distance of their riding, the most popular station, and the most popular day(s).